orbeon/orbeon-forms-doc/form-runner/component/autocomplete.md

 # Autocomplete

+\[SINCE Orbeon Forms 2026.1] This component has been removed.
+Existing uses opened in Form Builder are automatically migrated to a Dynamic Dropdown with Search.
+The information below applies only to older versions.

-\[SINCE 2019.1] This component is deprecated and we recommend you update your forms to use the new [dynamic dropdown](static-dynamic-dropdown.md), as the autocomplete control isn't maintained anymore, and is slated to be removed from future versions of Orbeon Forms.
+\[SINCE Orbeon Forms 2019.1] This component is deprecated.
+We recommend you update your forms to use the new [dynamic dropdown](static-dynamic-dropdown.md), as the autocomplete control isn't maintained anymore.

 ## Overview